rjbernaldo/tutorialify/README.md

 #Tutorialify

-##View any github repo's commit list step by step in chronological order.
-Selected commits's changes are shown in full detail dynamically.
+View any github repo's commit list step by step in chronological order.
-###Built with React